Banner

 Global Bean Seed Festival 2023: Highlights From the Online Programme

-That was the message from Vandana Shiva as she addressed the crowd at Berlin’s Weltacker 2000m², a plot in the Pankow district set up to highlight the agricultural means needed to feed the world’s population.
+That was the message from Vandana Shiva as she addressed the crowd at Berlin’s Weltacker 2000m², an educational plot in the Pankow district that highlights the agricultural means needed to feed the world’s population.

 For decades, Shiva has been advocating for biodiversity, the rights of farmers, and seed-saving.
-As the founder of the Navdanya movement, which promotes organic farming and opposes corporate seed patents, she’s become a leading figure in the area of food sovereignty.
+As the founder of the Navdanya movement, which promotes organic farming and opposes corporate seed patents, she’s a leading figure in food sovereignty.

 Vandana Shiva speaks at Berlin’s Weltacker 2000m².
 Photo by Volker Gehrmann.

-Her speech was one part of the Global Bean Project’s 2023 Seed Festival and kicked off the online programme.
-Along with a speech from French chef Xavier Hamon, there were also contributions from six of the project’s partner organisations who were simultaneously running seed festivals in their local communities.
+Shiva’s talk was one part of the Global Bean Project’s 2023 Seed Festival and kicked off the online programme.
+Along with a speech from French chef Xavier Hamon, the festival’s virtual component included contributions from six of the project’s partner organisations who were simultaneously running seed festivals in their local communities.

 As visitors to the Berlin event enjoyed some hearty legume-based fare, they listened to Shiva’s rousing address.
 She described the human and environmental impact of farming with genetically modified seeds and urged listeners to respect the integrity of plants.

-Representing the Alliance of Free and Living Tables, Xavier Hamon spoke about the politics of gastronomy in France.
+Representing the Alliance of Free and Living Tables, Xavier Hamon spoke about the politics of gastronomy.
 “I am very proud that a cook has been asked for political comments,” he explained.
 “It means that the view of our profession is starting to change.”

 Also joining from France, Jean-François Tedesco introduced an intriguing project, describing how the rare ‘Meat Bean’ from the Rhône-Alpes region was saved from extinction through DIVINFOOD’s Living Labs initiative.
 Testing the bean in different growing conditions, looking into its economic viability, and working with a range of different chefs, their project explored the bean’s entire lifecycle from seed to plate.